FarmHJ/numerical-solver/docs/source/simulation.rst

 Simulations
 ***********

-.. currentmodule:: seirmo
+.. currentmodule:: solver

-The models provide a framework for the implementation of any models.
+The simulations runs simulation of any models.

 Overview: